GabeScott/standard-works-vault/General Conference/1995 April - Easter Reflections.md

 # Easter Reflections

-*By Andrew W. Peterson - Of the Seventy*
+By Elder Andrew W. Peterson - *Of the Seventy*

 *Given in the April session of the 1995 General Conference*